gabrield03/cs163/docs/project-doc.md

 	- Energy
 		- Distribution of Energy Usage:
 			- For both San Jose (SJ) and San Francisco (SF), I will visualize the distribution of average energy usage using Histogram and Kernel Density Estimation (KDE) plots.
 The visualizations will help us understand how energy usage varies across the regions.
-It will depict the central tendency, spread, and skewn of energy usage - we can use these to identify patterns or trends in the data.
+It will depict the central tendency, spread, and skew of energy usage - we can use these to identify patterns or trends in the data.

 			![alt text](/docs/assets/plots/Hist_Avg_Energy_Usage_95110.png)